Important Safety Information

 - Undergoing surgery.
 Avastin should not be used for 28 days before or after surgery and until surgical wounds are fully healed

-- Pregnant.
+- Pregnant, or think you are pregnant.
 Data have shown that Avastin may harm your unborn baby.
 Use birth control while on Avastin.
 If you stop Avastin, you should keep using birth control for 6 months before trying to become pregnant

 - Planning to become pregnant.
 Taking Avastin could cause a woman's ovaries to stop working and may impair her ability to have children